 Preparing Your Store for Growth

-- Organize Variants Logically: Group variants by size, color, material, etc. This helps keep your product pages organized.
+- Organize Variants Logically: Group variants by size, color, and material.
+Use Category Metafields to keep your swatches consistent across your entire store.

-- Optimize Product Pages: Ensure your variant selectors are easy to use and clear to customers.
+- Optimize Product Pages: Ensure your variant selectors are easy to use.
+With hundreds of options, consider using “search-within-dropdown” or visual grids to avoid overwhelming the customer.

 - Monitor Site Performance: Use tools like Google PageSpeed Insights to ensure your variant-heavy pages load quickly.